pabs-code/ColorSeg-app/README.md

 ---

-## What to Expect When Running This App
+## Expectations When Running This App

 | Feature                     | Description                                                                 |
 | --------------------------- | --------------------------------------------------------------------------- |